AlexOrlet89/Goblin-Fighter/README.md

-CREATING A DIV WITH OUR NEW GOBLIN'S DATA we are going to create a function called renderGoblin, which will take our newGoblin and render a div with a class of goblin, and three paragraph elements appended to the div. the first p will have the (name:) the second paragraph will have a icon which will change depending on the (hp:) and then the actual (hp:) itself.
+CREATING A DIV WITH OUR NEW GOBLIN'S DATA we are going to create a function called renderGoblin, which will take our newGoblin and render a div with a class of goblin, and three paragraph elements appended to the div. the first p will have the (name:) the second paragraph will have a icon which will change depending on the (hp:) and then the actual (hp:) itself. first we will create these elements, 1 div and 3 ps we attach the goblin class to our div the name and HP elements are given a text content of goblin.name and goblin.hp respectively. goblin faceis generated using a ternary, a shorthand if else. if the goblin hp is greater than zero, give it the string value of `:)`, else `:(`. then, append  name face and hp elements to our goblin el and return the div

 what happens when we click on new goblin a div class is created with three separate within that class, one for name one for icon and one for a value that stands in for HP